top of page

 • Feb 3

-• 3 min read
+• 4 min read

 Now, there’s a new option: an oral (pill) form of semaglutide approved for chronic weight management—often referred to as the “Wegovy pill.”
-This is a major step forward for patients who want an evidence-based treatment option but prefer not to use injections.
+This is a significant step forward for patients who want an evidence-based treatment option but prefer not to use injections.

-What is oral semaglutide (Wegovy pill)?
+What is Oral Semaglutide (Wegovy Pill)?

 Oral semaglutide is a once-daily tablet form of semaglutide approved for chronic weight management in adults with: